What is the demand for Business Process Outsourcing services on the European market?

 - See our studies per promising export service to determine the competition for specific services.

-If you are not (yet) able to offer value-added services, providing lower-skilled services can still be a good way to enter the market.
+If you are not (or not yet) able to offer value-added services and/or automated processes, providing lower-skilled services can still be a good way to enter the market.
 Over time, you can then incorporate automated solutions that enhance your offer and move towards higher-skilled services.
 In this process, you can train and upskill your existing staff, so you can keep benefiting from their experience and expertise.

 Tips: